Tushar-Pillay/certifications-and-courses/Tableau/Projects/README.md

 ---

 ### 📘 Project Description
-This guided project focuses on creating **interactive dashboards in Tableau** to analyze and present social media performance data.
-It demonstrates how raw data can be cleaned, transformed, and visualized to generate actionable insights for content performance and digital marketing strategies.
+This guided project focuses on designing **interactive and insightful dashboards** using Tableau to analyze **social media performance data**.
+The project demonstrates how raw social media data can be cleaned, prepared, and transformed into meaningful visual insights that support content strategy and digital marketing decisions.

-The project emphasizes effective data storytelling through well-designed visuals that help stakeholders quickly understand trends and key metrics.
+The project emphasizes **data storytelling**, where visual elements such as KPIs, charts, and geographic views are combined to clearly communicate trends, engagement, and performance metrics to stakeholders.

 ---